-DIAM's material impact primarily come from plastics, wood-related materials, metals, electronics and chemicals.
-In 2018, DIAM generated 3 410 tonnes of waste.
-We estimate materials purchased and waste generated to represent respectively 48% and 16% of the scope 3 indirect emissions of greenhouse gases.
-Beyond climate change, the use of chemicals could have an impact on the health of employees.
-To protect climate and our employees, DIAM implements actions to reduce our activity impacts.
+DIAM's material impact primarily come from plastics (for 63% in 2019), but also metals, wood-related materials, electronics and chemicals.
+In 2019, DIAM generated 4 237 tons of waste from production, of which 57% are sent to recycling overall.
+We estimate materials purchased and waste generated to represent respectively 31% and 1% of the scope 3 indirect emissions of greenhouse gases.